SirRunner/SirRunner-Modding-Tools/terrain_detailer/README.md

 Python 3.8
 - Pillow Module

-*If you followed the provided installation instructions for the repository, you can ignore the requirements above this as you have already installed them*
+*If you followed the provided installation instructions for the repository, you can ignore the above requirements as you have already installed them*

 Your terrain textures must follow a similar pattern as vanilla Victoria 2 (texture 0-3 must be arctic, 4-7 plains, etc.)